 Tattersall invited Eric Stewart to join him as a partner later in 1968.
-The pair moved to larger premises at No. 3 Waterloo Road in October, with Stewart choosing the studio’s new name in honour of his favourite Beatles song, “Strawberry Fields Forever“.
+The pair moved to larger premises at 3 Waterloo Road in October, with Stewart choosing the studio’s new name ‘Strawberry Studios’ in homage to his favourite Beatles song, “Strawberry Fields Forever“.

 Graham Gouldman and my company Kennedy Street Enterprises injected further capital into Strawberry and became stakeholders.

 By this time I had procured work for Graham as in-house composer to write songs for Super K Productions (Jerry Kasenetz & Jeffry Katz) requiring him to be in New York for a few months at a time.

 To save unnecessary expense Super K’s songs were recorded at Strawberry in Stockport rather than in New York which brought in much needed cash and put Strawberry on the international map.

 In the early ’70’s, after I had secured ‘[Is This The Way To] Amarillo‘ for Tony Christie, I convinced its composer, Neil Sedaka, to record at Strawberry with session musicians, Graham Gouldman, Lol Creme, Kevin Godley and Eric Stewart, now a first-rate engineer/producer.

 Neil Sedaka recorded his comeback album Solitaire at Strawberry in 1971, returning in 1973 for ‘The Tra-La Days are Over‘ and his classic “Love Will Keep Us Together” – see Joy Division reference below.

 Other soccer songs were also recorded at Strawberry Studios:

 - ‘Funky City‘ (Godley, Creme, Gouldman) – B-side to Boys In Blue